-Proudly presented by Friends of STARTTS
+The Refugee Ball is Proudly presented in partnership with Friends of STARTTS

 Friends of STARTTS (FOS) is an Australian registered charity that supports the work of STARTTS (Services for the Treatment and Rehabilitation of Torture and Trauma Survivors) and refugee transition programs.